 Distracted driving accidents in Miami, FL, are extremely common.
 If you were hurt, you may be entitled to compensation for medical bills, lost wages, and pain and suffering.
 A Miami car accident lawyer at Shaked Law Personal Injury Lawyers can help you fight for the fair compensation you deserve.

 We’ve been helping accident victims in South Florida since 2007.
-Indeed, we’ve recovered tens of millions of dollars to help our clients get their lives back on track.
+Indeed, our personal injury lawyers have recovered tens of millions of dollars to help our clients get their lives back on track.

 How Shaked Law Personal Injury Lawyers Can Help After a Distracted Driving Accident in Miami

 Distracted driving creates a risk for everyone on the road.
 Drivers should have their full attention on the roads when they choose to get behind the wheel.
 Unfortunately, that’s not always the case.
 If you are injured, our seasoned Miami car accident lawyers can help you hold the distracted driver accountable for your damages.

 However, the insurance company won’t always be quick to believe that distracted driving caused your accident.
 The driver may even deny responsibility.
 Fortunately, our lawyers at Shaked Law Personal Injury Lawyers have over 100 years of experience between us.
 Our Florida board-certified trial lawyers have seen cases like yours time and time again–and we know how to win.

 That means we will help you to: